 Learn more about the Google Analytics account structure.

 - Copy your Google Analytics tracking ID.
-You will add this to each report you wish to track.
+You will add this to each report you wish to measure.

 Add your tracking ID to a report

-- Edit the report you wish to track.
+- Edit the report you wish to measure.